HYF-Class19/practice-code-review-group2/src/intersection/README.md

 ---

-##Strategy
+## Strategy

-The code uses two functions.
-First is a Filter function to find the shared values among the two arrays.
+It uses two functions.
+First is Filter function to find the shared values of two arrays.
 Second is a combination of indexOf and Push to remove the duplicated values.

 ## Docstring